 Jana is currently finishing her PhD looking at a range of biographical learning and entrepreneurship in the context of higher education for sustainable development.

 Jodie Birdman holds an MA in international studies in education from the University of Iceland and has worked in education in both her home city of Las Vegas and in Hamburg Germany.
 Her research interests include curriculum design for student empowerment, sustainability in education, and transformational education.

 Jan-Ole Brandt has a BA in Sociology and Intercultural Business Communication and a MSc degree in Sustainable Development with a special focus on Sustainability in Higher Education.
 Previously, he has worked as a course coordinator at the Centre for Environment and Development Studies (CEMUS) at Uppsala University.
 His main research interests are competence development in teacher education, sustainability entrepreneurship and intercultural encounters.

 LinkedIn | Researchgate | Google Scholar

 Theres Konrad has her background in Cultural and Social Anthropology from the Universities of Vienna and Lille and found a unification of her interests in the International Master Programme Environmental Studies and Sustainability Science (LUMES) at Lund University, from where she graduated 2015.
-Within the EFCA project her focus lies on the processes of competence acquisition in innovative teaching and learning settings of sustainability science programmes.
+Within the EFCA project her focus lies on the processes of competence development in innovative teaching and learning settings of sustainability science programmes.

 Marie Weiß holds a B.Sc. in Environmental Science and an M.Sc. in Sustainability Sciences, whereby she gained experience in different fields of sustainability science, and especially on sustainability communication, sustainable consumption and transdisciplinary research.
 Her main research interests lie in behavior change and understanding factors which drive or hinder people to live sustainably.
 Within the project she is looking at drivers and barriers for sustainability curriculum change.